Sliva721/MyC/README.md

-This is a repo of my lessons on C
+This is a repo with the results of my C lessons